 A meeting between the student and the Thesis Advisory Committee takes place at least once per term.
 The thesis examining board may include members who are not part of the TAC.

-Located in the heart of Canada’s capital, a few steps away from Parliament Hill, the University of Ottawa is among Canada’s top 10 research universities.
+Located in the heart of Canada’s capital, a few steps away from Parliament Hill, the University of Ottawa ranks among Canada’s top 10 research universities.
+Our research is founded on excellence, relevance and impact and is conducted in a spirit of equity, diversity and inclusion.

 Research at the Faculty of Social Sciences